blee00/The-Latest/README.md

 ```

 *Country & Category will have to be a hard coded array that is picked in a dropdown menu.
-*The inputs will looke like 'us' 'science' for country and category, respectively.
+*The inputs will look like 'us' 'science' for country and category, respectively.

 WIREFRAMES: